graphhopper/graphhopper/docs/core/eclipse-setup.md

 * In Eclipse, under _help_ menu, choose _Eclipse Marketplace_.

-* In the opened window, search all _markets/all categories_ and in the _find_ dialoge box type the name of the needed component and click on _Go_ button:
+* In the opened window, search all _markets/all categories_ and in the _find_ dialog box type the name of the needed component and click on _Go_ button:

  * Search for “egit” if you need “EGIT” and “EGit – Git Team Provider” should be among first items to appear.